Financial-Times/o-ads/docs/docs/developer-guide/display.md

 ## Targeting

+Custom targeting involves sending key/value pairs in the Ad Request to DFP - these custom targeting parameters are used by Ad Ops to traffic specific ads to specific keys/values.
+There are two levels of targeting that can be applied, these are Page Level and Slot Level.

+### Page level
+Page level targeting will be appended to all ad calls on the page.
+Typically we will use the "dfp_targeting" element in the o-ads configuration object to pass page level targeting.
+The dfp_targeting element should take the form of a semi-colon delimited string.
+For example if we want to send a user-id and a page type as custom targeting parameters for all ads on a page:

+dfp_targeting : "user-id=123;page-type=article"

+### Slot level targeting
-You can provide specific targeting key/values for a slot:
+You can provide specific targeting key/values for a slot, this is done via adding a data-o-ads-targeting attribute to the slot's mark-up:

 `data-o-ads-targeting="key=value;key2=value2;"`

 The most common use case for this is what is known as the `pos` key.
-This is used by AdOPs to identify the position of the ad on the page.
+This is used by AdOps to identify the position of the ad on the page.
 The most common values used at the FT are `pos=top` and `pos=mid` for the first and second ad on the page, respectively.
 However, when adding a new ad slot, this value should be confirmed with AdOps.

 ## Styling with Classes